BeardedFish/ini-rw/README.md

 # ⚙️ Ini-Rw
-This is an INI reader/writer library programmed in C++.
+This is an INI reader/writer library programmed entirely in C++.

 ## Current Features
 * Ability to open INI files for either: